-According to the Child Support Assessment Act 1989 (Cth) (“the CSAA”) each party has a right to object to a decision made by the Registrar triggering an internal administrative review of the decision.
+According to the Child Support Assessment Act 1989 (Cth) (the CSAA) each party has a right to object to a decision made by the Registrar triggering an internal administrative review of the decision.

-2. Change of a Formula Event:
+Change of a formula event

-- New care arrangements for the children;
+- care arrangements for the children;

-- Changes in relation to dependent children;
+- changes in relation to dependent children;

-- The child turns 18;
+- the child turning 18;

-- The child is adopted; or
+- the child being adopted; or

 Note: Any decision made by the Registrar may be reviewed by following the processes mentioned above.